NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 The ``point2dem`` program is also able to accept output projection options the same way as the tools in GDAL.
-Well-known EPSG, IAU2000 projections, and custom PROJ.4 strings can applied with the target spatial reference set flag, ``--t_srs``.
+Well-known EPSG, IAU2000 projections, and custom PROJ or WKT strings can applied with the target spatial reference set flag, ``--t_srs``.
 If the target spatial reference flag is applied with any of the reference spheroid options, the reference spheroid option will overwrite the datum defined in the target